prasen19/Fraudulent-Credit-Card-Transactio-Detection-using-Random-Forest-Classifier/README.md

 ## Evaluation and Metrics for Imbalanced Data
 The dataset is highly imbalanced so the model performance should be evaluated on Precision, Recall, F1 Score, Precision-Recall Curve, ROC Curve and AUC

+### 1. Precision
-Precision: It tells us about what proportion of positive identifications was actually correct.
+It tells us about what proportion of positive identifications was actually correct.

+### 2. Recall
-Recall: It tells us about what proportion of actual positives was identified correctly.
+It tells us about what proportion of actual positives was identified correctly.

 We can understand them better in mathematical formulas as given below: